HumanSignal/label-studio/docs/source/guide/hotkeys.md

 date: 2024-02-28 21:14:08
 ---

-You can configure your find out which hotkeys are available by clicking **Settings** from within a labeling task:
+You can configure your settings and find out which hotkeys are available by clicking **Settings** from within a labeling task:

 ![Screenshot of labeling settings icon](/images/label/settings.png)

 !!! info Tip
-    Use the settings to display the available hotkeys in the labeling interface.
+    There are multiple options in the settings that allow you to display the hotkeys directly in the labeling interface, so you do not need to memorize any keyboard shortcuts.
 For more information, see [Configure your labeling settings](#Configure-your-labeling-settings).

 ## Use keyboard shortcuts

 Use keyboard shortcuts, or hotkeys, to improve your labeling performance.
-When performing a labeling task, click the gear icon to see more details about hotkeys or to enable or disable hotkeys.
+When performing a labeling task, click the settings icon to see more details about hotkeys or to enable or disable hotkeys.

 This table describes the hotkeys for a standard keyboard.
-For a Mac keyboard, use Return instead of Enter, Command instead of Control, Delete instead of Backspace, and Option instead of Alt.
+For a Mac keyboard, use `Return` instead of `Enter`, `Command` instead of `Control`, `Delete` instead of `Backspace`, and `Option` instead of `Alt`.

 | Key | Description |
 | --- | --- |